Transformers for Charged Particle Track Reconstruction in High Energy Physics

-For each experiment, a hit filtering model and a tracking model are trained.
-The hit filtering models are referred to HF-\ptmin.
-The HF-\SI{600}{\MeV}, HF-\SI{750}{\MeV} models each have approximately 8M trainable parameters, while the HF-\SI{1}{\GeV} model, which was optimised to minimise inference times, has approximately 5M parameters.
-A track reconstruction model is then trained on each set of filtered hits to reconstruct tracks with the same \ptmin thresholds, which are similarly referred to as MF-$\ptmin$.
-Each tracking model has approximately 22M trainable parameters.
+In this work, we focus on the task of reconstructing charged particles from hits in the pixel layers of the TrackML detector.
+Using only pixel layer information presents a challenging reconstruction task with limited data, requiring the model to efficiently leverage limited information about each particle.
+We perform three different training experiments, each with different selection criteria for the reconstructed particles.
+In all cases, particles must satisfy the base criterion of having at least three hits left in the pixel layers.
+All hits from particles not matching this criteria are labelled as noise and targeted for removal by the hit filtering model.
+The transverse momentum and pseudorapidity selections vary across the three experimental configurations: \begin{enumerate} \item \ptmin = \SI{600}{\MeV}: Pseudorapidity selection of $\etamax = 2.5$ \item \ptmin = \SI{750}{\MeV}: Pseudorapidity selection of $\etamax = 2.5$ \item \ptmin = \SI{1}{\GeV}: Wider pseudorapidity selection of $\etamax = 4.0$, demonstrating the model's capability to reconstruct tracks efficiently across the full detector acceptance \end{enumerate} For each experiment, a hit filtering model is first trained to select hits from reconstructable particles.
+A tracking model is trained to reconstruct tracks based on the hits that pass the filtering model's selection.
+The filtering models each have approximately 8M trainable parameters, while the tracking models have approximately 22M trainable parameters.
 A summary of the different experiments is provided in \cref{tab:dataset}.
-The different choices of \ptmin allow us to explore the trade-offs between model complexity, inference time, and performance.
+The different choices of \ptmin and \etamax allow us to explore the trade-offs between model complexity, inference time, and performance.
 They also provide an insight into the impact of reducing the effective training statistics (i.e. the number of target particles), as discussed in \cref{sec:results}.

 For each of the validation and testing sets, 100 events are reserved with the remaining events used for training.
 Models are trained on a single NVIDIA A100 GPU for 30 epochs.
-The hit filtering models trained in approximately 10 hours, while the tracking models trained in 20-60 hours, depending on the \ptmin threshold.
+The hit filtering models trained in approximately 10 hours, while the tracking models trained in 20--60 hours, depending on the \ptmin and \etamax selections applied.
 A batch size of a single event is used.
-Inference times can be found in \cref{sec:timing}.
+Inference times are provided in \cref{sec:timing}.